Vatsim-Scandinavia/controlcenter/README.md

 - MySQL database (or MariaDB) to store data.
 - Preferably a reverse proxy setup if you plan to host more than one website on the same server.

-In the instructions where we use `docker exec` we assume your container is named `control-center`.
-If you have named differently, please replace this.
+In the instructions where we use `docker exec`, we assume your container is named `control-center`.
+If you have named it differently, please replace this.

 ### Manual (Unsupported)
 If you don't want to use Docker, you need: